upperlinecode/upperline-intro-se-teacher-guide/day-02/lectures/ruby-methods/README.md

   puts hello_world
 ```
 + Write a few more methods with the class:

   1. How old will I be in 10 years?
   2. What is my name spelled backwards.
   3. Change all w's to v's.
+  4. Convert lbs to kilograms

-+ Break and have students write and call methods in [Methods Practice Lab](https://GitHub.com/learn-co-curriculum/hs-ruby-2-methods-practice-lab)
++ Break and have students write and call methods in **Methods Practice Lab**

 RETURN VALUE
 + Always the result of the last line of code.
 Like a receipt.
 Why is the return value of this code `nil`?: